 An executor is the person appointed in a will to administer the deceased’s estate – their money, property, and possessions – and to carry out the instructions set out in the will.
 The role is created at the moment the will is signed and takes effect on the death of the person who made it.

-Your duties as executor
+Your duties as executor: step by step

 The administration of an estate follows a broadly sequential process.
 Each step builds on the last, and some tasks must be completed before others can begin.